hsf-training/hsf-training-ml-gpu-webpage/_episodes/03-usingthegpu.md

 ### GPU/CPU data mis-matches

 Remember that once you have sent a particular set of data to the GPU, if you want to perform a calculation on those data using the CPU then you will need to move it back again.
 One of the most common errors you will see when using a GPU is a mismatch between the locations of different data being used in a function.
+This is what we saw above when the validation data were not moved onto the GPU.

 You can find out which device your data are on at different points in the code by using the `device` property:

 ~~~
 print(x_train.device)